lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

 ![Hexed.it](/will-hack-for-coffee/assets/images/nsec2022/hexed.png)

-The resulting file was uploaded the forged file (again modifying the Content-Type header).
+The resulting forged file was uploaded (again modifying the Content-Type header).

-For the last upload challenge I renamed the file to rev.png.php3 a less used but valid PHP extension.
+For the fourth upload challenge I renamed the file to rev.png.php3 a less used but valid PHP extension.
 The validation must have been a blacklist on .php extension.

 ## SQL 101 and 102